 In the scope of this article, we’ll show you how to blur moving objects in videos with the Blur effect from ActivePresenter 8.
 Let’s get started now!

 Apply Blur Effects

-As you may know, blur effect is used for hiding private or sensitive information such as identity, email address, etc. Now, after selecting the video object in the Timeline, Selection pane or Canvas, check out the below step to apply a blur effect:
+As you may know, the blur effect is used for hiding private or sensitive information such as identity, email address, etc. Now, after selecting the video object in the Timeline, Selection pane, or Canvas, check out the below step to apply a blur effect:

 Then, the Insert Blur Area dialog is opened to let you specify the blur duration > click OK.
 You can also change this value later.

 After that, you will see a blur area on the Canvas and an object time bar in the Timeline pane.

 Step 3: Change the size and position of the blur area by dragging the green handles.

 Step 4 (Optional): Change the blur effect properties by accessing the Blur Effect section in the Properties pane.